Raevukutsu/SentimentAnalysis/README.md

 The folders guard many data.
 No really, Excel crashed on me twice while I tried to sort it all and make it neat and nice.

 The plots won’t bite you, merely inform you of their emotional disposition towards the use of words.
-Barcharts and jagged lines, of course.
+Bar charts and jagged lines, of course.

 The mountainous curves of sentiments portray the unrelenting cliffs that many fictional characters had to endure, some hang on still.

-The scipt was written by Roland Rae.
+The script was written by Roland Rae.
 Additional credit goes to my supervisors Jane Klavan and Artjoms Šela.
 Thank you for all the help.
 This was a huge project.